-There always seems to be a new term entering the travel lexicon- traveler, tourist, flashpacker, voluntourism, and staycation.
-Everyone always likes to define something.
-Then again, I guess giving it a name means you can feel like you know it.
-The latest word that seems to be catching on is “staycation”.
-O.K., the word has been around for a while but when friends on Facebook tell me they are taking a staycation, I know the word has gone mainstream.
+There always seems to be a new term entering the travel lexicon: traveler, tourist, flashpacker, voluntourism… People always like to define something.
+Then again, I guess giving something a name means you feel like you understand it.
+And the latest word that seems to be catching on is “staycation”.
+(Okay, the word has been around for a while but when my friends on Facebook tell me they are taking a “staycation,” that’s when I know the word has gone mainstream.)

-Yet since a vacation is so prized by people, people have named this staying home activity as something special.
-However, if you are that intent on having a staycation, there are a number of things you can do while staying home:
+Yet since a vacation is so prized by people, people have designated this stay-at-home activity as something special.
+You already know how I feel, but if you are intent on having a “staycation,” there are a number of things you can do to mix things up while staying at home:

 Volunteer.
 Break out of the norm and go help others with your time.
 There are many people who need help right now.

 Learn a new skill.
 Take a cooking class, learn yoga, or learn how to build desks.
 Learn how to build a travel blog.
 A vacation doesn’t have to be about going somewhere.
 You can learn something new.
 If you are going to stay home, then stay home and do something.

 Take a roadtrip.
 If you have a lot of time off work, you should go out and do something.
 Remember travel doesn’t have to be to some exotic place — it can happen right in your own hometown.
 Go take a few days to explore your area.
 Learning something new about your hometown can be just as good as getting on a plane to go somewhere.